-When you perform a save operation, the server creates a list of the objects and their descriptions that it saves.
-The server saves this list with the objects for use when the server displays the save media or restores the objects.
+- When you perform a save operation, the server creates a list of the objects and descriptions of those - lobjects that it saves.
+The server saves this list with the objects for use when the server displays the save - media or restores the objects.
 The list is an internal object that is not accessible to user programs.
-It does not appear in the count of saved objects.

-The server limits a single list of saved objects to 65 500 object names and either 16MB or 4GB of description data.
-Because you can create multiple lists for each library that you save, the limits are rarely exceeded.
-The following table shows the conditions that dictate the amount of memory that the server allocates for description data:
+It does - not appear in the count of saved objects.
+The server limits a single list of saved objects to approximately - 1 111 000 related objects.
+Because the server creates multiple lists for each library that you save, the limits - I are rarely exceeded.